 Isolation is one of the first things you'll have to learn about.
 You will get information about all the necessary tools and techniques and get familiar with different kinds of isolation as well: total white, natural shadow, artificial shadow, reflection, transparency, even chromakey.
 You will learn not just how to isolate, but also how to check if you did it correctly.
 Then we'll talk about retouching basics and I'll list and explain all the tools and techniques you'll have to master.

-With members, we'll do all sorts of retouching: models, mannequins, flat lays, all kinds of objects and background retouching as well.
+When that's done, we'll do all sorts of retouching: models, mannequins, flat lays, all kinds of objects, and background retouching as well.
 With that done, we'll discuss

 We'll discuss image alignment, which is a very important subject.
 You'll learn that you can automatically resize and align all kinds of images and place them within specific margins without any manual stretching and transforming.
 I'll also give you a lot of information on sharpening images, saving them in a smart way by using scripts, batching them to

 And finally, you can access the store loaded with actions and scripts.
-The price of the products will be different depending on whether you are a member or not, and on which membership you've purchased (if any).
 The most avid learners will be able to make their own actions and scripts, and those who want to get the automation straight away can buy them from the shop (LINK).
 With all that and some practice, you'll be able to become a truly professional product photo editor, able to get a job in the best online stores.
 This is my goal, this is why I made this course.

 Catalogue retouching.
 E-commerce.
 Product images